 Statements of account

 The payment deferral period ended on .
 If you are an importer or customs broker acting on an importer's behalf, you should have paid the full amount of duties and taxes owing on your statements of account by this date.

 We may refer an unpaid account to the Canada Revenue Agency (CRA) for collection activities.
 If you cannot make a full payment, the CRA may consider a payment arrangement.
 Late payment penalty and interest may be charged on overdue accounts.
 You can submit a request for a review for late accounting penalties and late transaction payment interest to the CBSA.

-We will need written evidence from you, the importer, or your customs broker, of any payments made to the CBSA against your March, April, May and June 2020 statements of account.
+You, the importer, or your customs broker, will need to provide written evidence of any payments made to the CBSA against your , , and statements of account.
 We will use this evidence to consider each request to waive interest or penalties on a case-by-case basis.

 The CBSA can use a bond posted as financial security for an importation of goods transaction to cover unpaid statements of account.
-However, we will only do so after exhausting other reasonable efforts to collect from importers or owners.
+However, this is only done after exhausting other reasonable efforts to collect from importers or owners.

 - Bulletin 63: End of the deferral period for the payment of duties and taxes

 - Government provides update on sales tax and duty payment deferral

 - How to file a review for: Late accounting penalties and late transaction payment interest

 - Commercial payments and accounts